-Following the initial US at 3 months to check for completeness of resection, we agreed on a minimum of 2 yearly US intervals up to the age of 16 years, because then > 95% of females have completed puberty and a fertility assessment is therefore meaningful.
+Following the initial US scan undertaken at 3 months post operatively to check for completeness of lesion resection the multispeciality care group agreed ‘ on a minimum ‘ of at least 2 yearly US scanning intervals up to the age of 16 years, as some 95% of females patients will have completed pubertyby this stage and a fertility assessment at this point .deemed appropriate, In view of the reported life time risk(s) of metachronous ovarian disease, we strongly believe that immediate discharge after primary resection is not safe.

-Up to this day follow-up has remained highly heterogenous, with approaches ranging from immediate discharge following surgery, to 6-monthly US follow-up until the age of 16 years.
-In view of the reported risk of metachronous disease, we believe that immediate discharge after resection is not safe.
-Most BOT are believed to be slow-growing, and therefore US at 2 -year intervals seems reasonable, unless the patient develops symptoms, or there are specific US features requiring a change in management.

-Treatment by specialists
+Treatment and speciality disciplines

-To date, many children with ovarian tumours still undergo operation by surgeons without a special interest in the field of paediatric oncology, or paediatric ovarian surgery.
-In an era where it has become evident that increasing subspecialisation in surgery is linked with better patient outcomes, we advocate that surgery for ovarian tumours in children and adolescents should be undertaken by specialists (paediatric oncology surgeons or adolescent gynaecologists) in the field who are skilled at performing ovarian-sparing surgery, including the minimally invasive approach.
-We hope that this approach will facilitate increasing expert treatment for patients with benign ovarian tumours.
+Many girls with ovarian tumours still undergo operation by surgeons without a speciality interest in paediatric oncology or ovarian gynaecology surgery.
+In an era where it has become evident that increasing subspecialisation in surgery is linked with better patient outcomes, we strongly advocate that surgery for ovarian tumours in female children and adolescents should be undertaken by accredited specialists ie. paediatric oncology surgeons or paediatric and adolescent gynaecologists both skilled at performing ovarian-sparing surger including access to minimally invasive operations.

 Conclusion

-This first multi-speciality best practice guideline is therefore a contemporary summary opinion based on current best evidence where possible, and expert opinions where required.
-It will hopefully serve as a key step in the future management of children with benign ovarian tumours.
+This Delphi multi-speciality best practice guideline is a contemporary summary statement based on current best available evidence.
+It will hopefully serve as a key first step towards better health care management of all female paediatric patients with benign ovarian tumours.

 References